bh-projects/TI-BH-EDU-board-kit/README.md

 *This kit does not inlcude TI lunchapad in the picture.
 It was shown just for reference.*
  <br />

-This TI BH EDU board kit:
+This TI BH EDU board kit includes:

 - TI BH EDU board V1.3<br />